OfficialJavaScript/OfficialJavaScript/README.md

 # Programming Languages I am Familiar with

-Known Programming Languages: HTML, CSS, Python, and some Bash.
+HTML, CSS, Python, and some Bash.

 # Current Projects